zbray/notes/courses/odin/ruby/notes.md

 Lesson Overview:

-- Differienate between the print and puts commands
+- Differentiate between the print and puts commands
 - Describe the method used to get input from the user

 ### Output commands

-To output infromation we can use the print command.
+To output information we can use the print command.

 `puts` appends a new line to the argument passed in `print` keeps things on one line.